AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     # Valid values: PayBySpec (pay-by-specification) and PayByLcu (pay-by-LCU).
     request.set_InternetChargeType("PayBySpec")

-    # Call the API and print the response.
+    # Make an API request and print the response.
     response = client.do_action_with_exception(request)

     # python2:  print(response)